fractal-platform/fractal-cdt/docs/source/contract/helloworld.rst

     fractal-cpp -o hello.wasm hello.cpp

-Above command generates two file hello.wasm and hello.abi. hello.wasm is the file for web assembly byte code, and hello.abi is the api description file for contract.
+The above command generates two files, hello.wasm and hello.abi. hello.wasm is the web assembly byte code, and hello.abi is the interface for the contract.

 Step 4.
 Test contract code
 ------------------------------